mabdulkadr/Intune-Scripts/Intune-Proactive-Remediations/Repair-ADSecureChannel/README.md

 ```

 ### Purpose
-Repairs the machine secure channel with `Test-ComputerSecureChannel -Repair`, using a pre-check → fix → post-verify flow with structured JSON output.
+Repairs the machine secure channel with `Test-ComputerSecureChannel -Repair` and an automatic `nltest /sc_reset` fallback, using a pre-check → fix → post-verify flow with structured JSON output.

 ### Logic
 1. Pre-check: confirm the device is domain-joined; non-domain-joined devices exit `0` as not applicable
-2. Fix: run `Test-ComputerSecureChannel -Repair` against a writable domain controller
+2. Fix: repair the secure channel with `Test-ComputerSecureChannel -Repair`, falling back automatically to `nltest.exe /sc_reset:<Domain>` when the native reset is denied
 3. Post-verify: re-run `Test-ComputerSecureChannel` and compare against the healthy state

 ### Exit Codes